Taapeli/isotammi-addons/source/SuperTool/README.md

 - set headers()
 - set_max()

 Normally the rows displayed will correspond to the processed Gramps objects.
 With 'result.add_row(data)' you can add arbitrary data to the result.
 The 'data' argument must be a list with values to be displayed.
-The number of types of the values must be consistent: there must be the same number of values in each call of add_row and the number must be the same as the number of items in the "Expressions to display" field (if any).
+The number and types of the values must be consistent: there must be the same number of values in each call of add_row and the number must be the same as the number of items in the "Expressions to display" field (if any).
 The types (str, int or float) must also match.

 Normally the types of the columns are detected when the first row is generated.
 The subsequent rows must use the same types.
 The 'set_coltypes' can be called in advance to set the column types.
 It is not clear if this is ever needed, though :-)